RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

 - Feminist legal theory
   - Feminist theory
     - Concerns of women in the analysis of the law
-    - Critiquing law’s patriarchal assumptions
+    - Critiquing law's patriarchal assumptions
       - 1980d, second wave feminist movement
         - Critical feminism
           - Reflection exercise of pornography